Oklahoma Law Enforcement Memorial

 Howard Edmond Murray - Deputy Sheriff

-Pittsburg County Sheriffs Office
+Pittsburg County Sheriff’s Office January 25, 1910

 Howard E. Murray was born in Boone County, Arkansas, on October 27, 1885, to Joseph D. and Sallie Ann Bailey Murray.